 Through an inspiring story, this book shares the powerful message that thoughts become things.
 Its simple text will seed real beliefs in real children about how to manifest the lives of their best and most magical dreams.

 More of the Best Books with Powerful Lessons for Kids

 Be Happy by Monica Sheehan (Ages 4 and up)

 This sweet and inspirational book reminds us of the simple things that really do make for a happier life: making friends, being thankful, dreaming big, and most of all—being happy!

 Whoever You Are by Mem Fox and illustrated by Leslie Staub (Ages 4 – 7)

 This simple and beautifully illustrated book urges us to accept our differences, to recognize our similarities, and to rejoice in both.
 Every day all over the world, children are laughing and crying, playing and learning, eating and sleeping.
 Their lives may be quite different.
 But inside, they are all alike.

-More Kids Books That Teach Important Life Lessons
+More Kids Books with Moral Lessons

 Incredible You!
 10 Ways to Let Your Greatness Shine Through by Dr. Wayne W. Dyer (Ages 4 and up)